praveencash/python-mini-projects/README.md

 > Automatically organizes files in the current directory by type.
 Moves images, documents, and videos into separate folders using the `os` module.

 **File:** `Simple File Organizer.py`

+---

+### 12. Quiz Game (Error-Handled)
+> An upgraded quiz game that accepts flexible answers, handles invalid or blank inputs using `try-except`, and offers a replay option.
+Now crash-proof and user-friendly.

+**File:** `Quiz advanced.py`